ACruz-42/F24_Team1_CapstoneDemo/Project Proposal Draft2.md

 ## Constraints

-1)	The robot shall know its location on the game field within 2 in.
-(5.08 cm).

-2)	The robot shall have an autonomous navigation system that controls movement.

-3)	The robot shall turn left and right 360 degrees and move forwards and backwards based on external sensor inputs and its internal localization systems

-4)	The robot shall read April Tags to help with Specifications 1, 2e, 2g, 2h, and 2i.
+1)	The robot shall read April Tags to help with Specifications 1, 2e, 2g, 2h, and 2i.

-5)	The robot shall have a user manual that explains functionality and design intent for each subsystem.
+2)	The robot shall have a user manual that explains functionality and design intent for each subsystem.

-6)	The robot shall have protective measures against back EMF and other sources of noise interference.

-7)	The robot shall contain a modular battery that supplies power to the microcontroller and motor of the machine.

-8)	The robot shall sustain power for at least 1 hour and be rechargeable for continuous use.

-9)	The robot shall have at most 2 power buses for the efficiency of both the motor and microcontroller circuits that are used to process.
-10)	 The robot shall adhere to applicable requirements in standard IEC 60204-1 pertaining to electrical supply, electromagnetic compatibility, emergency stop, and control circuit protection.
+3)	 The robot shall adhere to applicable requirements in standard IEC 60204-1 pertaining to electrical supply, electromagnetic compatibility, emergency stop, and control circuit protection.
 The power-based and electromagnetic interactions of components in the motor control subsystem will need to adhere to this standard [11].

 ## Survey of Solutions